catorsu/RedditThreadReducer/docs/Functional_Requirements.md

 ### **Functional Requirements Document (FRD): Reddit Thread Reducer**

-**Version:** 1.0
+**Version:** 1.1

 ---

 #### **1. Overview**

 **1.1.
 Project Goal**
-To develop a Chrome browser extension, "Reddit Thread Reducer," that provides a one-click solution to transform the content of a Reddit post page from its raw, complex JSON format into a simplified, structured, and human-readable JSON output.
+To develop a Chrome browser extension, "Reddit Thread Reducer," that provides a one-click solution to transform the content of a Reddit post page from its raw, complex JSON format into a structured, human-readable JSON output.
+The extension offers two modes: **"Simplify"** (filters out low-value content) and **"Extract All"** (retrieves all content verbatim).

 **1.2.
 Target Audience**
 *   Users who need to quickly extract and archive the core content of Reddit threads.
 *   Developers and researchers who use Large Language Models (LLMs) for data analysis or content generation.
-*   Any user wishing to consume Reddit discussions in a clean, noise-free format.
+*   Any user wishing to consume Reddit discussions in a clean, noise-free format or requiring a complete, unfiltered dataset.

 **1.3.
 Core Value**
 The extension streamlines the process of acquiring high-quality, contextual information from Reddit by automating data extraction, filtering, and restructuring.
 Its key value lies in its **seamless background processing**, allowing users to complete the entire operation without leaving their current page, thus providing a fluid and efficient user experience.